 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments prior to the evaluation of the measures via an online tool located on the project webpage.
-For this evaluation cycle, the pre-evaluation comment period was open from February 3, 2017 - February 17, 2017 for the two measures under review.
-One pre-evaluation comment was received (Appendix G).
+For this evaluation cycle, the pre-evaluation comment period was open from February 3, 2017 to February 17, 2017 for the two measures under review.
+The Standing Committee received one evaluation comment prior to the Committee's initial deliberations during the evaluation webinars (Appendix G).